fvwmorg/fvwmorg.github.io/Wiki/DefaultConfig/index.md

 ---

-At the end of this overview, you find the current default configuration Fvwm ships with.
+At the end of this overview, you find the current default configuration Fvwm3 ships with.
 It is obvious that such a default setting needs to make choices, and this page tries to explain some of these choices so as to enable the (new) user to understand them and to begin adapting the config to their own needs.
 Again, this needs to be limited, please refer to the